cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - Otherwise,
     - if `packet.data.vscId == 0`, `infractionHeight` is set to `initialHeights[chainId]`, with `chainId = channelToChain[packet.getDestinationChannel()]`, i.e., the height when the CCV channel to this consumer chain is established;
     - otherwise, `infractionHeight` is set to `VSCtoH[packet.data.vscId]`, i.e., the height at which the voting power was last updated by the validator updates in the VSC with ID `packet.data.vscId`;
-    - a request is made to the Slashing module to slash the validator with address `packet.data.valAddress` for misbehaving at height `infractionHeight`;
+    - a request is made to the Slashing module to slash `slashFactor` of the tokens bonded at `infractionHeight` by the validator with address `packet.data.valAddress`, where `slashFactor` is the slashing factor set on the provider chain;
-    - a request is made to the Slashing module to jail the validator with address `packet.data.valAddress` for a period `data.jailTime`;
+    - a request is made to the Slashing module to jail the validator with address `packet.data.valAddress` for a period `jailTime`, where `jailTime` is the jailing time set on the provider chain;
     - the validator's address `packet.data.valAddress` is added to the list of slash requests from this `chainId`;
     - a successful acknowledgment is returned.
 - **Error Condition**